 I am a scientist in Applied Physics Engineering interested in front line research on superconductivity.
-I am especially interested in practical superconductors for enabling advanced magnet technology, energy applications, and the associated magnet design, modelling, engineering and testing.
+I am especially passionate about practical superconductors for enabling advanced magnet technology and the associated magnet design, modelling, engineering and testing.

-I led the development of the so-called high-temperature superconducting REBCO Roebel cables in frame of European project, which lead to the first REBCO tape based accelerator demonstrator dipole magnet constructed and recently successfully tested at CERN.
+I led the development of the so-called high-temperature superconducting REBCO Roebel cables in frame of European project (EuCARD2) which lead to the first REBCO tape based accelerator demonstrator dipole magnet constructed and successfully tested at CERN.

-I was involved in magnet testing for the so-called Quadrupole Doublet Module integration at GSI for FAIR.
-Where I gained a lot of experience in supervision of external partners, industry and research institutes preparing the magnet test station and all related matters.
+I was involved in magnet testing for the so-called Quadrupole Doublet Module integration at FAIR.
+Where I gained a lot of experience in supervision of industry and research institutes preparing the magnet test station and all related matters.
 Through this project, I further developed my knowledge of cryogenics, beam instrumentation and associated accelerator technologies.

 At Energy Materials and Systems cluster I am leading the research line towards future high field accelerator magnets.
 In this research line we are investigating Nb3Sn training issues in frame of collaboration with Paul Scherrer Institute in Switzerland.
-We are interested in mechanical properties of High Temperature Superconductors, as BSCCO and REBCO systems, since those are enabling fields of 20T+.
-Beside superconducting properties of various systems, we are looking at impregnation solutions, which is crucial technology for magnet functioning.
-We work together with CERN investigating above mentioning research problems.
+We are interested in mechanical properties of HTS, as BSCCO and REBCO systems, since those are enabling fields of 20T+.
+Beside superconducting properties of various systems, we are looking at impregnation solutions, which is crucial for magnet technology.
+We work together with CERN (CERN), Paul Scherrer Institute (PSI), Lawrence Berkeley National Laboratory (LBNL), National High Magnetic Field Laboratory (MagLab) and CEA Saclay (CEA) investigating above mentioning research topics.